 parameter is not specified, the default StorageClass

-at the cluster level will be used, or for images if specified in virtualization settings.
+at the cluster level will be used, or for images if specified in module settings.

 Diagnosing problems with a resource is done by analyzing the information in the .status.conditions